 “It’s unreal,” reported mechanical engineering junior Rebecca Yang.
 “They try to prove their diligence to our diversity, but they just show us in fake, contrived situations.
 And that’s not to mention the real double standards.
 Classmates and professors keep telling me to ‘smile more’ or that if I let my ponytail down and take off my glasses I’ll be prettier.
 But real talk?
 I’ve seen my male classmates do just those things and it just makes them look even weirder.”

-At press time, the college was assigning a taskforce to resolve whether men have
+At press time, the college was assigning a taskforce to resolve whether men have made a hostile environment for women in STEM, or if they can just get away with blaming the situation on other factors for a few more years.

 Photos Courtesy of Robin Higgins at Pixabay, Wikipedia, and Mockups-design.com.